CodeMAKERS - PRogram your Future

 Sue le Roux.
 HOD Monitoring and Evaluation Technical Assistance, The Aurum Institute.
 Former Assistant Country Representative, United Nations Population Fund (UNFPA) South Africa.

 Lungelo Njoko.
 A UCT graduate in accounting.
 He currently works at Deloitte and is qualifying as a chartered accountant.
+He is pursuing a great passion of his, information technology and is currently studying towards a BSc in Applied Mathematics and Computer Science through UNISA.

 Justin Yarrow, PhD (Executive Director and Founder).
 A scientist by training, Justin pursued an interest in how innovations are developed and spread, and moved to South Africa to work with local health NGOs to improve antiretroviral rollout.
 He later worked with the National Department of Health on the nationwide roll-out of health programmes.
 Returning to a passion for science and education, he founded CodeMakers in 2015 to encourage a new generation of innovators.